 The conversion price of the notes is subject to adjustment under certain circumstances.
-Adjustments to the conversion price, including potentially a change resulting from the make whole payment, as described above in "Description of the Notes-Conversion of Notes-Make Whole Payment Upon the Occurrence of a Designated Event that is also a Fundamental Change," or an adjustment to the conversion rate and conversion obligation as described above in "Description of the Notes-Conversions of Notes-Public Acquirer Change of Control," may increase a U.S. Holder's proportionate share of our assets or earnings.
+Adjustments to the conversion price, including potentially a change resulting from the make whole payment, as described above in "Description of the Notes-Conversion of Notes-Make Whole Payment Upon the Occurrence of a Designated Event that is also a Fundamental Change," or an adjustment to the conversion rate and conversion obligation as described above in "Description of the Notes-Conversion obligation as described above in "Description of the Notes-Conversions of Notes-Public Acquirer Change of Control," may increase a U.S. Holder's proportionate share of our assets or earnings.
 In that case, those U.S. Holders will be treated as though they received a dividend in the form of our stock.
 Any such constructive dividend would be taxable to such U.S. Holder to the extent of our current or accumulated earnings and profits, as determined under U.S. federal income tax principles.
 Generally, an increase in the conversion ratio pursuant to a bonafide reasonable adjustment formula in the event of stock dividends or distributions of rights to subscribe for our common stock will not be a taxable dividend.
-However, certain adjustments provided in the notes (including, without limitation, adjustments to the conversion price of the notes in connection with taxable dividends to our stockholders) will not qualify as being pursuant to a bona fide reasonable adjustment formula.
-If such an adjustment is made, a U.S. Holder will be deemed to have received a distribution taxable as a dividend to the extent of our current or accumulated earnings and profits even though such U.S. Holder has not received any cash or property as a result of the adjustment.
+However, certain adjustments provided in the notes (including, without limitation, adjustment formula.
+If such an adjustment is made, a U.S. Holder will be deemed to have received a distribution taxable as a dividend to the extent of our current or accumulated earnings and profits as a essuit of the adjustment.
 Similarly, a failure to adjust the conversion price of the notes to reflect a stock dividend or similar event could, in some circumstances, give rise to constructive dividend income to U.S. Holders of common stock.
 Generally, a U.S. Holder's basis in a note will be increased by the amount of any constructive dividend.
 It is not clear whether a constructive dividend deemed paid to U.S. Holders of the notes would be eligible for the preferential rates of U.S. federal income tax applicable in respect of certain dividends under recently enacted legislation.
 It is also unclear whether corporate U.S. Holders would be entitled to claim the dividends received deduction with respect to any such constructive dividends.